CHAPTER 8. Dartmouth Undying: A Tale of Pearls Thrown Away, Two Murals, and the Wheelock Succession

 Now let's examine what I'm sure Jim considers his signature contribution to Dartmouth during the first year of his presidency: the Dartmouth Center for Health Care Delivery Science, for which he singlehandedly raised $35 million--quite a feat of fund-raising, Jim!

 While I don't have data on its short-term results, I lately learned that as of right now, Dartmouth College is "self-insured" rather than insured by any outside Health Insurance Company.
 In practice, this means that Dartmouth is not bound to cover very rare ailments such as the brain disease known as PANS--even though New Hampshire law requires such coverage from all insurance companies doing business in the state.
-But since Dartmouth took PANS off the CIGNA menu, CIGNA initially denied a claim for PANS treatment in 2022, and the Dartmouth faculty parent of the child who got that treatment would have been out of picket nearly one-quarter of a million dollars if the parent had not spent hundreds of hours meticulously filling out forms over a period of six months until CIGNA finally apologized and paid up.
+But since Dartmouth took PANS off the CIGNA menu, CIGNA initially denied a claim for PANS treatment in 2022, and the Dartmouth faculty parent of the child who got that treatment would have been out of pocket nearly one-quarter of a million dollars if the parent had not spent hundreds of hours meticulously filling out forms over a period of six months until CIGNA finally apologized and paid up.
 And this is the kind of service that $35 million dollars' worth of work on Health Care Delivery Science at Dartmouth eventually delivers?

 Now let's move on to Kim's management style as revealed in his interview for the DAM.
 Essentially, he saw himself as a cheerleader who didn't even need to know what his players were doing:

 "Part of helping talented people achieve success is just going out and showing my support--that I'm here for them and I'm going to try to solve problems for them.
 Another part is steering clear of what's not my job.
-It's not my job to have a gazillion opinions about what Dartmouth faculty should be doing in their research or about the scholarly directions that specific departments choose .
+It's not my job to have a gazillion opinions about what Dartmouth faculty should be doing in their research or about the scholarly directions that specific departments choose.
 This is the crux of American higher education--academic freedom--and it's the reason we've been great for so many decades.
 Faculty have the license to go in whatever directions they think are important."

 So as president of Dartmouth, Jim, all you had to do was beat the drum for your faculty?
 Regardless of which way they marched?
 And "academic freedom" means that you don't give a damn what they do--or even how good or how ground-breaking their research and teaching might be?
 So when you voted on tenure cases--and the final decision was yours alone as president--what were your criteria?